dan1t0/OfelIA/README.md

 * Select `Workflow receives current` "text" `in` "any application"
 * Drag or pick "Run AppleScript" (copy/paste the content of `ofelia.scpt`)
-* Save as a cool name for Example: "IA"
+* Save as a cool name for Example: "AI"
 ![AppleScript](img/AppleScript.png)

 ### Usage